julietansy/Data-with-Danny/Case Study #2/Pizza Runner.md

 | 1        | Meatlovers | 9                   |
 | 2        | Vegetarian | 3                   |

+Meatlovers pizza has been delivered 9 times, while Vegetarian pizza has been delivered 3 times.
+This insight can be valuable for understanding customer preferences and demand for different pizza types

 5. How many Vegetarian and Meatlovers were ordered by each customer?

         SELECT